Powered by .id (informed decisions) for Port Macquarie-Hastings Council

-It is assumed that this pattern will continue into the future, driving development on the outskirts of Port Macquarie, around Lake Cathie and in the Camden Haven.
+It is assumed that this pattern will continue into the future, driving development on the outskirts of Port Macquarie, around Lake Cathie, in the Camden Haven and further afield.

 The appeal of the area is a reflection of the natural attractiveness of the area, the climate and the significant amount of residential housing opportunities close to the coast.
 Local demand is relatively strong as Port Macquarie has reached a size where it is creating significant numbers of new households (children leaving home) seeking new dwellings.

 With the variety of residential and rural locations, different areas within Port Macquarie-Hastings have developed different roles within the housing market.
 Areas on the outskirts of Port Macquarie such as the Innes Peninsula, Lighthouse Beach - Greenmeadows and Shelly Beach - Bellevue Hill are attractive to both young and mature families as well as retirees.
 Inner West Port, Lord Street and Town Beach - CBD have a significant component of medium and high-density housing, which attracts younger adults as well as retirees.
 Camden Haven and Lake Cathie-Bonny Hills attract significant numbers of retirees, while the rural area attracts fewer retirees and lose significant numbers of young adults as they seek employment and educational opportunities in larger centres.
 The variety of function and role of the small areas in the Port Macquarie-Hastings Council area means that population outcomes differ significantly across the LGA.